dianavile/Code-Notes/Promises.md

 __NOTE:__ Althoug Node.js makes Async obligatory, but it is still the full responsibility of the coder to __define and implement a code error strategy__.

 2) __How to create a work sequence?__
+Instead of creating a function into another function into another callback function, - known as the __Paramid of DOOM__, it is better to create a good work sequence.

+load im

 # Promises